causerp/cangjie_runtime/std/doc/libs/std_en/ast/ast_package_api/ast_package_classes.md

 public mut prop identifier: Token
 ```

-Function: Gets or sets the imported item in the [ImportContent](ast_package_classes.md#class-importcontent) node, which may be a top-level definition or declaration in the package or a subpackage name.
+Function: Gets or sets the imported item in the [ImportContent](ast_package_classes.md#class-importcontent) node, which may be a top-level definition or declaration in the package or the name of a subpackage.

 Type: [Token](ast_package_structs.md#struct-token)